SalimBurdah/ntx-test/README.md

 git push origin feature/your-feature
 This will trigger the GitHub Actions workflow.

+if you can open the application in your browser you can following this:

+<EC2_PUBLIC_IP>:3000 or you can access the domain ntx-app.com

 ### Assumptions

 Docker Installed on EC2: The script assumes Docker is not installed on the EC2 instances.
 If Docker is already installed, the installation step is skipped.